 - Give some background and big-picture context for your agency: mission, history, purpose, goals.

 - Explain your agency's dress code to service learners before their first shift.
-If your agency has other conduct/behavioral expectations (eg, use of cell phones), explain these as well.
+If your agency has other conduct/behavioral expectations (eg, privacy/confidentiality, use of cell phones, etc.), explain these as well.
 Students cannot be held accountable for adhering to policies which aren't clearly communicated to them.
-Explain why these policies are important.
+Also explain why these policies are important.

 - Provide each service learner with a specific "report to" location.
 This should include an address and, if necessary, a floor, suite or room number and other necessary instructions (for example, ringing an entry buzzer).